kenquejadas/Gym-Analytics-App/README.md

 ## Components
 - Front-End Interface website for Data Input and Inquiries
     - Hosted by Netlify
-- Back-End relational database
+- Back-End SQL database
-    - Hosted by Supabase
+    - Hosted by Microsoft Azure

 ## Background
 I didn't want to pay for mobile apps to track gym workouts, got tired of typing long lists in my notes app, and figured a spreadsheet would hold unnecessary duplicate values.
 A relational database would display only the relevant workout data I want to see at a given time.